fabioespinosa/runregistry_api_client/readme.md

 When using 'like' or 'notlike' operator, you must surround your query with percentage signs, see example below.

 When filtering for triplet attributes (anything that is GOOD/BAD/STANDBY...) you must not use any String values, the only value allowed is strict equality '=' and is set by default.
+The values allowed are GOOD, BAD, STANDBY, NOTSET, EXCLUDED and EMPTY.

 You can combine the filters as well: